ssdhote/Clustering/README.md

 1. If we have outliers, it will give false clusters

 C)	DBSCAN Clustering :-
-D)	There are some disadvantages in Hierarchial clustering and K - means Clustering, among them main disadvantages are that they doesnt perform well with non-spherical shapes of clusters and sensitive to noise or outliers.
+	There are some disadvantages in Hierarchial clustering and K - means Clustering, among them main disadvantages are that they doesnt perform well with non-spherical shapes of clusters and sensitive to noise or outliers.
-E)	To deal with this we have Density Based Spatial Clustering (DBSCAN) :
+     To deal with this we have Density Based Spatial Clustering (DBSCAN) :
-F)	    -It is mainly used to find outliers and merge them and to deal with non-spherical data
-G)	    -Clustering is mainly done based on density of data points (where more number of data points are present).
-H)	step 1: Mainly we have 2 parameters:
+	    -It is mainly used to find outliers and merge them and to deal with non-spherical data -Clustering is mainly done based on density of data points (where more number of data points are present). step 1: Mainly we have 2 parameters:
-I)	        1. eps
+	        1. eps
-J)	        2.
-Min points
+	        2. Min points
-K)	step 2: eps >0 => compulsary
+	step 2: eps >0 => compulsary
-L)	        Suppose eps=2 which means it randomly chooses a point x from that point it draws a circle with radius=2 that is nothing but cluster with eps=2
-M)	step 3: Min points, to know neighbourhood is dense enough or not we use min points.
+	        Suppose eps=2 which means it randomly chooses a point x from that point it draws a circle with radius=2 that is nothing but cluster with eps=2 step 3: Min points, to know neighbourhood is dense enough or not we use min points.
-N)	        Suppose minpoints = 8, which means neighbourhood has atleast >= 8 data points then it is denser and forms cluster, if < 8 data points then not denser and outliers.
-O)	step 4: Border points
+	        Suppose minpoints = 8, which means neighbourhood has atleast >= 8 data points then it is denser and forms cluster, if < 8 data points then not denser and outliers. step 4: Border points
-P)	        In eps neighbourhood that contains less than min points but it belongs to eps neighbourhood of another core point
+	        In eps neighbourhood that contains less than min points but it belongs to eps neighbourhood of another core point

-Q)	Note:
-If not core point and not border point then it is noise or outliers
+	Note: If not core point and not border point then it is noise or outliers

 Data used:
-      ,

 1)	Crime Dataset
 2)	 Airlines Dataset
 Programming language:Python